leerobertdyer/erin_dawn/README.md

     - Add "MEASUREMENTS" as it's own field
 - Get and add the text for "Keeping it clean" in the details section

+- Fix glitch where old photo shows after editing and then re-editing on hero at least...

+- Fix style to ensure ALL photos are the same in hero

 - Add note about free shipping in US